romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-Why might an organization that recently started using CodeQL analysis for all pull requests and on an hourly schedule be experiencing higher GitHub Actions bills?
+Q: Why might an organization that recently started using CodeQL analysis for all pull requests and on an hourly schedule be experiencing higher GitHub Actions bills?
 <details><summary>Show the answer</summary><p>

 - **Code scanning uses GitHub Actions, and the organization is being billed for the additional usage**